bradparks/point-in-polygon-extended/README.markdown

 `polygon` should be an array of 2-item arrays of coordinates.

-`algorithm` is an optional string specifying the algorithm to use.
-By default it uses ray casting.
-See the algorithms section for more details

 algorithms
 =======

 Algorithm | notes
 ------------- | -------------
 raycast  | Based on the [Point Inclusion in Polygon Test (PNPOLY) by W. Randolph Franklin](http://www.ecse.rpi.edu/Homepages/wrf/Research/Short_Notes/pnpoly.html).
-This is the default algorithm is none is specified. robustRaycast | More robust point in polygon detection windingNumber | Based on the [winding number test](http://geomalgorithms.com/a03-_inclusion.html) by Dan Sunday
+This is the default algorithm is none is specified. windingNumber | Based on the [winding number test](http://geomalgorithms.com/a03-_inclusion.html) by Dan Sunday

 install